 Common protocols in Automotive

 The picture below shows the most commonly used protocols in Automotive.
-All of them are open and are adopted of several other industries than Automotive, such as Industrial, Medical and IT in general.
+All of them are open and are adopted by several other industries than Automotive, such as Industrial, Medical, and IT in general.

 Common protocols in Automotive

 The lack of interest of the automotive industry in Ethernet as a next-generation networking standard was partly caused by the lack of a physical layer suitable for usage in vehicles.

 The BroadR-Reach technology (from Broadcom) allowing the usage of unshielded twisted-pair cable and makes Ethernet cost-competitive for automotive applications.